PanyPy/coding-dojo-mern/03 - MERN/02 - React/13 - navbar/README.md

-# User Form with Validations (useReduce)
+# Navbar
 Prototype `01 - assignment`.
-Add validations
+Using context
 See result -> `02 - result`.

 # Getting Started with Create React App